projectcaluma/ember-emeis/README.md

 - `fetch` - the user export requires a `fetch` services that handles authentication
 - `intl` - ember-intl for i18n
 - `notification` - handles success and error messages
-- `router` - the ember router service
+- `host-router` - the ember router service

 ## Configuration